TMAtwood/terraform-precommit-checks/README.md

 1. **Provider Configuration Checker** - Detects old-style provider configurations that prevent `for_each` and `depends_on` at the module level
 2. **Module Version Checker** - Ensures consistent module versions across all references
 3. **TFSort Checker** - Verifies variables and outputs are alphabetically sorted per tfsort conventions
+4. **Tag Validation Checker** - Validates resource tags for compliance with required tags, case sensitivity, and allowed values
-4. **TOFU Unit Test Runner** - Ensures Terraform/OpenTofu unit tests pass before commits/pushes
+5. **TOFU Unit Test Runner** - Ensures Terraform/OpenTofu unit tests pass before commits/pushes
-5. **TOFU Integration Test Runner** - Runs integration tests for comprehensive validation
+6. **TOFU Integration Test Runner** - Runs integration tests for comprehensive validation

 **Provider-Agnostic:** These tools work universally with any Terraform provider - whether you're using AWS, Azure, Google Cloud, Oracle Cloud, VMware, Kubernetes, or any of the 3,000+ providers in the Terraform Registry.